-Treatment of anxiety and stress as a result of loud noises
+Treating anxiety and stress caused by loud noises

 Loud noises such as traffic, trains, loud music, thunderstorms and fireworks can make an animal very anxious.
 The life of an anxious animal is far from fun.
 Whether the anxiety is temporary or permanent, there are ways and tools to help make an animal less anxious or stop it from getting more anxious.
-In this article, you can read all about treatments for anxiety and stress caused by loud noises.
+In this article, you can read all about calming treatments.
+These treatments can help for anxiety and stress caused by loud noises.

 We prefer to ensure that our pets stop being afraid.
 This can be achieved with medication, but ultimately your pet will be happiest if you can get it to unlearn its anxiety.
 This can be done through behavioural training.
 Reducing anxiety through behavioural training is not easy and it takes time.
 That is why it is important to start in good time and to build up the training gradually.
 If your pet has a fear of fireworks, you should start a number of months before Bonfire Night and New Year's Eve.